gt-solutions/gt-defect-dojo/README.md

-THIS API WRAPPER IS DEVELOPE BY ME
+THIS API WRAPPER IS DEVELOPE BY MEp
 ========

 See `clients and api wrappers in the docs <https://defectdojo.github.io/django-DefectDojo/integrations/api-v2-docs/#clients--api-wrappers>`_ for alternatives